-Client’s requirements can vary from minor preferences in colour, delivery or packaging to more detailed modifications.
+Client’s requirements can vary from minor preferences in color, delivery, or packaging to more detailed modifications.
 Emails are an excellent medium to document client requirements for review and confirmation.
 Organizations often charge add-on costs for special requirements and modifications to products or services, therefore, errors in capturing the client’s requirements are potentially costly for your organization and damaging to customer satisfaction and retention.

 How you write an email to clarify a client’s requirement will ultimately be guided by your organizational culture, branding, and writing style.
-Elements such as the email layout, colour scheme, font, and tone should be deliberate to communicate a consistent brand image.
-Big brands such as Western Union, Heineken, Google – are very good at maintaining a consistent brand image in their communications by using uniform fonts, colours, and email templates.
+Elements such as the email layout, color scheme, font, and tone should be deliberate in communicating a consistent brand image.
+Big brands such as Western Union, Heineken, and Google – are very good at maintaining a consistent brand image in their communications by using uniform fonts, colors, and email templates.

 Keeping your unique organizational culture and brand in mind, here are some tips to help you write emails to clarify clients’ requirements: